spiritphyz/Save-the-Environment/README.md

 # Neovim and italics for comments

-1. Make sure the font you're using has an italic weight, for example:
+Make sure the terminal emulator is using a font that has an italic weight, for example:
 ```
 Hack Nerd Font
   Regular